kubedb/cli/docs/guides/postgres/cli/cli.md

 ## Next Steps

-- Learn how to use KubeDB to run a PostgreSQL database [here](/docs/guides/postgres/overview.md).
+- Learn how to use KubeDB to run a PostgreSQL database [here](/docs/guides/postgres/README.md).
-- Learn how to use KubeDB to run an Elasticsearch database [here](/docs/guides/elasticsearch/overview.md).
 - Want to hack on KubeDB?
 Check our [contribution guidelines](/docs/CONTRIBUTING.md).